Using CBD For Cat Separation Anxiety – Your Full Guide

 Cat separation anxiety is a condition where a cat displays the symptoms of anxiety when they are separated from their owners.
 Separation anxiety is more commonly associated with dogs.
 People tend to think that cats are independent creatures.
 They don’t worry if their owners are there or not.
 Cats do, though, form a very close bond with their owners.
 They are also very aware of changes in their environment.

 When a cat’s attachment to its owner becomes dysfunctional, separation anxiety can become severe.
 This can lead to behavioral problems.
 A cat with separation anxiety may become very clingy.
-They will want to be with their owner all the time.
-They will follow their owner from room to room.
+They will want to be with their owner all the time and will often follow their owner from room to room.
 They may try to get between the door and the owner if they believe the owner is about to leave.
 A cat with separation anxiety may also become destructive when left alone.
 Cat separation anxiety is unpleasant for the cat, and it can cause problems at home for the owner too.

-What Are the Causes of Cat Separation Anxiety?
+What Are the Causes Of Cat Separation Anxiety?

 The causes of cat separation anxiety are not fully understood.
 It is believed that both genetics and environment play a part.
 It could also be that a health issue is a reason why a cat has become overly attached to its owner.
 Here are some of the things that are believed to be the cause of cat separation anxiety: